fjagwitz/Graylog-Cookbooks/02_Log Collection/windows_audit_policies/README.md

 This Section contains preconfigured Audit Policies that have been created along the Microsoft Audit Policy Recommendations.
 Microsoft makes a difference between Auditing Domain Controllers and Domain Member Servers, as these require different Audit Settings.
 You will find Policies excluding/including Global Object Access Auditing (GOAA), as activating this functionality requires some consideration in Advance.

 You can download these policies and import them into your Active Directory.
-Before you link any of these Policies to any of your OUs, carefully review the Settings and decide wisely, whether or not these require changes before using them in production .
+Before you link any of these Policies to any of your OUs, carefully review the Settings and decide wisely, whether or not these require changes before using them in production.

 **What to consider when linking Auditing GPOs:**